carpentries-incubator/scons-novice/episodes/04-dependencies.md

 ## Index the `.dat` task actions

 Index the sources for `.dat` task actions without changing the source file order.
-Remember that SCons allows Python-ic slicing when indexing special substitution variables.
+Remember that SCons allows Pythonic slicing when indexing special substitution variables.

 :::::::::::::::  solution